geek0x23/ZoxeTweaks/README.md

 ## Installation

-- Make a new folder in your `Interface\AddOns` called `!ZoxeTweaks`
-- Download a zip from this GitHub repo and extract the contents into your new `!ZoxeTweaks` folder.
+- Download a zip from this GitHub repo and extract the `ZoxeTweaks` folder into your WoW `Interface\AddOns` folder.

 ## Usage